SolarHorizon/rodux-utils/docs/solutions/selectors.md

 }
 ```

-And here's how we'll filter it, using a selector:
+And here's how we'll filter it with a selector:

 ```lua
 local function selectBlueTeam(state)